The Cyclades · Milos

 Port · Central

-The harbour town and the natural base.
-Every restaurant on the island is a 10–20 minute drive.
-The waterfront is workmanlike rather than picturesque — you sleep here and eat elsewhere.
+The harbour town and the natural base, with every restaurant on the island a 10–20 minute drive away.
+The waterfront is workmanlike rather than picturesque; you sleep here and eat elsewhere.

 Best baseFerry port